ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step2/handson3.md

 1. Select LSI for LPTIM - lowest power option
 2. Verify that ADC4 is clocked with MISK
-3. 3Wake up clock should be MSI as default
+3. Wake up clock should be MSI as default

 <ainfo>